 • Create a social movement for change that empowers the communities of Greater Manchester

-The secretariat lead for the group is Voluntary Sector North West.
-Their website contains a briefing on the work done so far: https://www.vsnw.org.uk/our-work/devolution/greater-manchester
+The secretariat for the group is Voluntary Sector North West.

-The Reference Group considers all aspects of devolution and has contributed to discussions and policy work on topics such as transport, inclusive economic growth, leadership and the broad public service reform agenda.
-Unsurprisingly, perhaps, it is the health and social care agenda which has been the focus of a great deal of attention, not least because so much of the sector’s work is relevant to health and wellbeing.
-However, the Reference Group is also committed to influencing work to make the economy (and economic policy) of Greater Manchester more inclusive and will soon be launching our work on “inclusive economy”.
+The Leadership Group considers all aspects of devolution and has contributed to discussions and policy work on topics such as transport, inclusive economic growth, leadership and the broad public service reform agenda.
+Unsurprisingly, perhaps, the health and social care agenda was the focus of a great deal of the Group's attention at first, not least because so much of the VCSE sector’s work is relevant to health and wellbeing.
+However, the Group is also committed to influencing work to build an inclusive economy (and economic policy) in Greater Manchester and now has work on this as well as other related themes.